 - Demonstration of awareness of the importance of good stewardship of the land.

 - Demonstration of community involvement and innovation.

-- Preservation or restoration of existing topography, trees and other natural features.
+- Preservation or restoration of existing topography, trees, and other natural features.

 - Significant improvement of an existing site or structure, and/ or preservation of important historic or cultural features.

-- Provision of attractive and safe conditions which meet and exceed requirements of applicable ordinances, policies, conservation areas and designated historic districts and properties.
+- Provision of attractive and safe conditions which meet and exceed requirements of applicable ordinances, policies, conservation areas, and designated historic districts and properties.

-- Integration of sustainable building principles, architecture expressive of how project's green features function, and thoughtful conservation/ enhancement of existing features of the site and the surrounding community.
+- Integration of sustainable building principles, architecture expressive of how the project's green features function, and thoughtful conservation/ enhancement of existing features of the site and the surrounding community.